miguel-a-calles-mba/serverless-policies/policies/SQS/README.md

         VisibilityTimeout: 30
 ```

-Add the `ServerlessSqsQueueTagsDeploy` SID to create a queue with the following `serverless.yml` configuration.
+Add the `SqsQueueTagsDeploy` SID to create a queue with the following `serverless.yml` configuration.

 ```yaml
 resources: